 Multilobar infiltrates suggest S. pneumoniae or Legionella pneumophila infection.

-Interstitial pneumonia (on chest x-ray, appearing as increased interstitial markings, subpleural reticular opacities that increase from the apex to the bases of the lungs, and peripheral honeycombing) suggests viral or mycoplasmal etiology.
+Interstitial pneumonia (on chest x-ray, appearing as increased interstitial markings and subpleural reticular opacities that increase from the apex to the bases of the lungs) suggests viral or mycoplasmal etiology.

 Cavitating pneumonia suggests S. aureus or a fungal or mycobacterial etiology.